simon-brooke/wildwood/doc/Bialowieza.md

 * `:location` - where did it happen? value might be something from which proximity may be derived;
 * `:time` - when did it happen?
 This needs to be a value with a canonical order, such as a number;
-* `:truth` - is it true? if present and value `false`, negates the proposition;
 * `:confidence` - how sure am I?
-A value, perhaps, in the range -1 to 1, although conventionally if less than 1 we probably set the `:truth` value to false;
+A value, perhaps, in the range -1 to 1, where values less than one in effect represent a belief that the proposition is false;
-* `:data` - an argument structure...!
+* `:data` - a collection of (zero or more) argument structures;
 * `:authority` - id of agent from whom, or rule from which, I know this;

 and so on.
 The exact set of privileged keys is probably actually a matter for